nvenk/nvenk.github.io/src/html/project-content/puppyharmony.md

 ## Wireframes

 The most challenging aspect of this phase was deciding which features should make it to version 1 and which ones should be waitlisted for version 2.
-Ultimately, we looked back at the business goals and chose only those features that were absolutely essential to fill the user's needs and to accomplish the goals of puppyHarmony.
+Ultimately, we looked at the business goals and chose only those features that were absolutely essential to fill the user's needs.

 I created wireframes to show how users would interact with puppyHarmony.